Alternative and Non-Medication Treatments in hEDS

 When comparing non-pharmacological approaches for pain in hEDS, it is important to distinguish between strength of formal research evidence and real-world clinical effectiveness for individual patients.
 These are not the same.

 In hEDS, many of the most helpful interventions have emerged through clinical experience and patient-reported outcomes rather than large randomized trials.
-Individual response varies substantially based on pain type, joint stability, autonomic function, sensory
+Individual response varies substantially based on pain type, joint stability, autonomic function, sensory sensitivity, trauma history, access to skilled providers, and pacing capacity.

 Broadly,